 The contraception rule has, and will continue to, transform women's lives, by enabling women to decide if and when to become a parent and allowing women to make educational and employment choices that benefit themselves and their families.
-"By enabling [women] to reliably time and space wanted pregnancies, women's ability to obtain and effectively use contraception promotes their continued education and professional advancement, contributing to the enhanced economic stability of women and their families."
-California v.
-Health and Human Services, et al., No. 18-15144, (9th Cir.
-2018), ECF No.12-2 (Excerpts of Record, hereinafter "ER") at, 162.
-In a recent study, 63% of women reported that access to contraception allowed them to take better care of themselves and their family, 56% reported it allowed them to support themselves financially, 51% reported that it allowed them to stay in school or complete their education, and 50% reported that it allowed them to get or keep a job or pursue a career.
-Id. at 163.
+As attested by Appellee's expert, by permitting women to time and space out their pregnancies, contraception "empower[s them] to complete their goals in life," including finishing their education, achieving their career and financial goals, and having "their children when they feel financially stable."
+JA 567.
 As the Supreme Court has recognized, "[t]he ability of women to participate equally in the economic and social life of the Nation has been facilitated by their ability to control their reproductive lives."
 Planned Parenthood of Se.
 Pa. v.
 Casey, 505 U.S. 833, 856 (1992).

-&lt;sup>9 Moreover, the rule is also important to protect women's health.
+9 Moreover, the rule is also important to protect women's health.
 This is particularly true for women of color who disproportionately suffer from health conditions that can be aggravated by pregnancy.
-See California v.
-HHS, et al., (9th Cir.
-2018) No. 18-15144, ECF No. 45, Br. of Amici Curiae Nat'l Women's Law Ctr.
+See, e.g., Black Mamas Matter Alliance & Ctr. for Reproductive Rights, Black Mamas Matter: Advancing the Human Right to Safe and Respectful Maternal Health Care 24 (May 2018).

-If implemented, the IFRs would undermine the equalizing impact of the contraceptive rule and discriminate against women in at least three ways.
+If implemented, the Final Rules would undermine the equalizing impact of the contraceptive rule and discriminate against women in at least three ways.

-First, the IFRs target and single out care that women need for unique and discriminatory treatment, authorizing employers and universities to reinstate the very discrimination that Congress intended the contraception rule to address.
-As Senator Kirsten Gillibrand emphasized in her support of the Women's Health Amendment (WHA), which authorized the contraceptive rule, "in general women of childbearing age spend 68 percent more in out-of-pocket health care costs than men.....
-This fundamental inequity in the current system is dangerous and discriminatory and we must act ...
-"155 Cong.
+First, the Final Rules target and single out care that women need for unique and discriminatory treatment, authorizing employers and universities to reinstate the very discrimination that Congress intended the contraception rule to address.
+As Senator Kirsten Gillibrand emphasized in her support of the Women's Health Amendment (WHA), 10 which authorized the contraceptive rule, "in general women of childbearing age spend 68 percent more in out-of-pocket health care costs than men.....
+This fundamental inequity in the current system is dangerous and discriminatory and we must act..."
+155 Cong.
 Rec.
 S12,019, S12,027 (daily ed.
 Dec.
 1, 2009); see also 155 Cong.
 Rec.
 S11,979, S11,988 (daily ed.
 Nov.
 30, 2009) (statement of Sen. Mikulski) ("[O]ften those things unique to women have not been included in health care reform.
-Today we guarantee it and we assure it and we make it affordable by dealing with copayments and deductibles").
-The IFRs sanction employers and universities to harm women by cutting their benefit packages, and convey the distinct message that women are second class citizens, who can have inferior benefit packages to their male peers.
+Today we guarantee it and we assure it and we make it affordable by dealing with copayments and deductibles.").
+The Final Rules sanction employers and universities to harm women by cutting their benefit packages, and convey the distinct message that women are second class citizens, who can have inferior benefit packages to their male peers.

-Second, the IFRs put a government stamp of approval on gender stereotypes that have been used to hold women in a place of inequality, particularly the notion, long endorsed by society, that "a woman is, and should remain the 'center of home and family life."
+Second, the Final Rules put a government stamp of approval on gender stereotypes that have been used to hold women in a place of inequality, particularly the notion, long endorsed by society, that "a woman is, and should remain the 'center of home and family life.'"
 Hibbs, 538 U.S. at 729 (quoting Hoyt, 368 U.S. at 62).
 The rules attack a fundamental premise underlying access to contraception, namely that society no longer demands that women either accept pregnancy or refrain from nonprocreative sex.
 As so eloquently stated in Casey, "these sacrifices [to become a mother] have from the beginning of the human race been endured by woman with a pride that ennobles her in the eyes of others . . . [but they] cannot alone be grounds for the State to insist she make the sacrifice."
 Casey, 505 U.S. at 852.

-&lt;sup>10 Patient Protection and Affordable Care Act, Pub.
+10 Patient Protection and Affordable Care Act, Pub.
 L. No. 111-148, sec.
 1001, § 2713(a)(4), 124 Stat.
 119, 131-32 (2010) (codified at 42 U.S.C.A. § 300gg-13).